pleituer/Calculus-Cheat-Sheet/Advanced.md

 ## Advanced Differential Equations

-### 2.1 Second order Linear ODE with constant coefficients
+### 2.1 Second order Linear ODE with constant coefficients (not just 2 degrees, even more!)

 First, We need to understand about **Linear Independence**